nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

+* Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
+  e.g. in `project -a n/PROJECT_NAME`, `PROJECT_NAME` is a parameter which can be used as `project -a n/PROJECT_NAME`.

+* Items in square brackets are optional.<br>
+  e.g. `n/PROJECT_NAME [r/REPOSITORY]` can be used as `project -a n/ProjectY r/AgentX/ProjectY` or
+  `project -a n/ProjectY`.

 * Commands are in the following format: `COMMAND FLAG [ID/ARGUMENTS]*`.
 Every command starts with a command keyword, followed by the command flag, then the arguments for said command.
 Typically, flags start with a dash `-`, and arguments start with an identifier `ID/ARGUMENT`.
-* Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
-  e.g. in `project -a n/PROJECT_NAME`, `PROJECT_NAME` is a parameter which can be used as `project -a n/PROJECT_NAME`.

-* Items in square brackets are optional.<br>
-  e.g. `n/PROJECT_NAME [r/REPOSITORY]` can be used as `project -a n/ProjectY r/AgentX/ProjectY`.

 * Parameters can be in any order.<br>
-  e.g. if the command specifies `client -a p/PROJECT_ID n/CLIENT_NAME [m/CLIENT_MOBILE] [e/CLIENT_EMAIL]`, `client -a p/PROJECT_ID n/CLIENT_NAME [e/CLIENT_EMAIL] [m/CLIENT_MOBILE]` are both acceptable.
+  e.g. if the command specifies `client -a p/PROJECT_ID n/CLIENT_NAME [m/CLIENT_MOBILE] [e/CLIENT_EMAIL]`,
+  `client -a p/PROJECT_ID n/CLIENT_NAME [e/CLIENT_EMAIL] [m/CLIENT_MOBILE]` are both acceptable.

 * If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.
-(Does not apply for Sort Command) <br>
+(Does not apply for Sort Command and Find Command) <br>
   e.g. if you specify `m/12341234 m/56785678`, only `m/56785678` will be taken.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `exit` and `clear`) will be ignored.<br>